NFL Rumors: Jaguars Should Consider Signing Andy Dalton If Bengals Release Him, Report Suggests

 With this year’s NFL Draft fast approaching, the Cincinnati Bengals are largely expected to select LSU’s Joe Burrow with the No. 1 overall pick, thus allowing them to move on from longtime starting quarterback Andy Dalton.
-But with several teams upgrading their quarterback rotations since the league’s offseason kicked off last month, interest appears to have cooled for the 10-year veteran.
-However, as a recent report suggested, one team in particular — the Jacksonville Jaguars — could benefit from signing Dalton, in the event that the Bengals decide to release him before the start of the 2020 season.
+But with several teams upgrading their quarterback rotations since the league’s offseason began last month, interest appears to have cooled for the 10-year veteran.
+However, as a recent report suggested, one team in particular — the Jacksonville Jaguars — could benefit from signing Dalton, in the event that Cincinnati decides to release him before the start of the 2020 season.

 As pointed out on Monday by Sports Illustrated, the Jaguars’ decision to trade their own veteran signal-caller, Nick Foles, to the Chicago Bears has led to rumors that the team might try to acquire Dalton by trading him for a pick in this year’s draft.
 The outlet opined that this is a “misguided” scenario, given that Jacksonville might not want to sacrifice a draft selection for an established starter whose erstwhile team has “given up” on him.
-As such, Dalton might “make sense” if the Bengals cut him loose, as this would allow the Jaguars to regain a veteran presence behind center without having to give up anything in return.
+As such, Dalton might “make sense” only if the Bengals cut him loose, as this would allow the Jaguars to regain a veteran presence behind the center without having to give up anything in return.

-Talking about why Dalton joining the Jaguars as a free agent is a good idea, Sports Illustrated explained that the team’s new offensive coordinator, Jay Gruden, had worked alongside the former Texas Christian University star during their three years together in Cincinnati.
+Talking about why Dalton joining the Jaguars as a free agent would be a good idea, Sports Illustrated explained that the team’s new offensive coordinator, Jay Gruden, had worked alongside the former Texas Christian University star during their three years together in Cincinnati.
 From 2011 through 2013, Gruden worked as the Bengals’ offensive coordinator and helped ease Dalton into an NFL starting job as the then-youthful quarterback led the team to a combined 30-18 regular-season record during that time span.

 Who should pick up Andy Dalton?